For Spring Transfers (Entering January 2015)

 Families living abroad whose student is a US citizen or eligible non-citizen are asked to complete the Profile form as well.
 They should also forward a copy of their tax return(s) or verification of income with English translation directly to the Financial Aid Office.

-Students applying for only Federal Direct Loans are not required to complete the Profile.
+Students applying for only Federal Aid (such as Federal Direct Loans) are not required to complete the Profile.

-Students applying only for Federal Direct Loans are not required to submit 2011 federal tax return and W2 documents.
-However, if your file is selected for verification our office will require your 2011 W2s along with IRS Income Verification.
+Students applying only for Federal Aid are not required to submit 2013 federal tax return and W-2 documents.
+However, if your file is selected for verification our office will require your 2013 W2s along with IRS Income Verification.
 If your Student Aid Report (SAR) indicates that you have been selected for verification click here.

 This requirement is not initiated until the student completes the CSS Profile.
 Once completed, the College Board will send the student an email directing him/her to share the email with the noncustodial parent.
 The message will include: